victorchall/EveryDream2trainer/doc/TWEAKING.md

     --project_name "jets_sd21768v" ^

-## Stuff you probably want on
+## __Stuff you probably want on__

+### amp
     --amp

 Enables automatic mixed precision.
-Greatly improved training speed and can help a bit with VRAM use.
+Greatly improved training speed and will reduce VRAM use.
 [Torch](https://pytorch.org/docs/stable/amp.html) will automatically use FP16 precision for specific model components where FP16 is sufficient precision, and FP32 otherwise.
-This also enables xformers to work with the SD1.x attention head schema.
+This also enables xformers to work with the SD1.x attention head schema, which is a large speed boost for SD1.x training.
+I highly suggest you always use this, but it is left as an option if you wish to disable.

+When amp is used with [gradient checkpointing](#gradient_checkpointing) you can run the trainer on 12GB GPUs and potentially 11GB.

+### useadam8bit

     --useadam8bit

 Uses [Tim Dettmer's reduced precision AdamW 8 Bit optimizer](https://github.com/TimDettmers/bitsandbytes).
 This seems to have no noticeable impact on quality but is considerable faster and more VRAM efficient.
 See more below in AdamW vs AdamW 8bit.

-## Epochs
+## __Epochs__

 EveryDream 2.0 has done away with repeats and instead you should set your max_epochs.
 Changing epochs has the same effect as changing repeats in DreamBooth or EveryDream1.
 For example, if you had 50 repeats and 5 epochs, you would now set max_epochs to 250 (50x5=250).
 This is a bit more intuitive as there is no more double meaning for epochs and repeats.